shantanutewari12/E-commerce-store/README.md

 ## Introduction

-Welcome to my e-commerce clothing store, a project designed to deliver a modern and delightful shopping experience.
+Welcome to my e-commerce store, a project designed to deliver a modern and delightful shopping experience.
 We've harnessed the power of popular technologies like React, Node.js, Tailwind CSS, Redux, React Toastify, and Google Firebase for the backend to create a seamless platform for our valued customers.